-London’s Dolphin Square Gardens Face Threat
+London’s Dolphin Square Gardens Faces Threat

-London’s Dolphin Square Gardens Face Threat
+London’s Dolphin Square Gardens Faces Threat

-Located beside the River Thames in the Pimlico area of central London, the Dolphin Square Gardens represent one of the few surviving designs by noted author, horticulturist, and landscape architect Richard Sudell.
+Located beside the River Thames in the Pimlico area of central London, Dolphin Square Gardens represents one of the few surviving designs by noted author, horticulturist, and landscape architect Richard Sudell.
 Although it has been recently included on the Historic England Register of Parks and Gardens, the landscape may yet be destroyed by renovations to the apartment block that surrounds it.

 The site that would become Dolphin Square was first developed in 1820 by Thomas Cubitt, who built workshops there to support construction in Pimlico and the adjacent Belgravia neighborhood.
 The American developer Fred French purchased the seven-acre site from the Duke of Westminster in 1934, planning to build a ten-story apartment block called Ormonde Court.
 But when financing for the project fell through, the parcel was sold to the U.K. construction firm Richard Costain & Sons Ltd., in 1935, with architect Gordon Jeeves chosen to design an apartment complex.
 Jeeves altered much of the original plan for Ormonde Court but retained the concept of a single, rectangular apartment block enclosing a large, central landscape.
-Renamed Dolphin Square, the ten-story, brick-faced complex comprises more than 1,200 apartments and was designed as a self-contained living environment, a city within a city, originally including shops, leisure facilities, dining amenities, a telephone exchange, a car park, and a gas station.
+Renamed Dolphin Square, the ten-story, brick-faced complex comprises more than 1,200 apartments and was designed as a self-contained living environment, a city within a city originally including shops, leisure facilities, dining amenities, a telephone exchange, a car park, and a gas station.
 The building forms the perimeter of a 2.5-acre courtyard designed by the influential landscape architect Richard Sudell in 1936 and completed in 1938.

 Much of Sudell’s expansive courtyard is technically a roof garden, having been constructed atop a basement garage, with a second elevated roof garden over a sports complex (and possibly the first major residential roof garden designed in London).
-The courtyard is entered from Grosvenor Road, to the south, via three arches, while two vaulted passages gives access from Chichester Street on the north.
+The courtyard is entered from Grosvenor Road, to the south, via three arches, while two vaulted passages give access from Chichester Street on the north.
 The courtyard comprises three primary landscapes, each formally designed with a different character and function and arranged in sequence along a central north-south axis.
 At the south, a large, open lawn is framed by a privet hedge and evenly divided by a wide, axial pathway lined with horse chestnuts.
 The pathway leads north, passing through the hedge into the Fountain Garden (also known as the rose garden

 s), the second formal space in the sequence, which contains four raised lawns and rose beds outlined by paving and disposed around a central fountain with notched corners.
 This gives way, farther north, to a raised loggia fronted by Doric columns.
 Within the loggia, a flight of stairs leads to the Spanish Garden atop the roof of the complex’s spa and gymnasium.
 Redesigned circa 2000, the Spanish Garden covers 100 square meters and is paved in terra cotta, with pergolas and trellises symmetrically disposed along both sides, and the original lion’s head fountain at the center of the north side.